albuzenet/Longstaff-Schwartz/README.md

     Wall time: 4.59 s

-More than 10 sec for 5k paths vs 5 sec for 200k with the GMB process
+A lot longer than with the GMB process

 Then let's create two american put options